Settlement vs. Trial in Divorce

 Sometimes, parties are surprised that trials last more than a day, and the days are not consecutive.
 Trials can often spread over a few weeks or even months.
 This can contribute to the cost of litigation because attorneys have to prepare for trial multiple times in a month.
 Once the summations have been submitted, the judge will not issue a verdict directly.
 Often, it takes several weeks or months to receive a decision.
 Trials are not quick or inexpensive.
 They can be unpredictable and uncontrollable.
 However, if the parties absolutely cannot reach an agreement, or there are hurt feelings in need of closure, they can be the only way to conclude a divorce.

-If you want a competent and experienced attorney on your side in your divorce in NJ, whether you settle or go to trial, contact Peter Van Aulen for a free consultation today: 201-845-7400.
+If you want a competent and experienced attorney on your side in your divorce in NJ, whether you settle or go to trial, contact Peter Van Aulen for a free initial consultation today: 201-845-7400.